miryarik/coding-club-nc/README.md

 ## coding-club-nc
 For task and activity record, organization and collaboration.
 Club moderators only.

-##  List of ideas, * means need to find interesting things
+##  List of ideas, * : need to find more interesting things

 # Open Contest - Design for Hall of Fame design